 Communicate

 When it comes to any deployment there should be an open line of communication between you, your agency, your management, your marketing and your developers.
+Retailers should know about the potential impact of deployments, how long they could take and what might go wrong.

-Also, agree fixed deployment slots in advance to stop people pushing for inappropriate, rushed deployments.
+Also, agree on fixed deployment slots in advance to stop people pushing for inappropriate, rushed deployments.
 This also minimises the risk that the marketing department could send out a 50% off voucher at the same time as you’re deploying your changes.

 Minimise the size of deployments